SpeedGoat/SpaceNTime-Workshop/README.md

 This repo is still developing, but will include slides, example scripts and a few helper functions written during the workshop to explore choices and assumptions.

-Workshops hosted by SpeedGoat, if you would like to host a workshop please contact us at https://www.speedgoat.io/
+If you would like to host a workshop please contact us at https://www.speedgoat.io/

 ![SPDGT](/logo_small.png)